-Reminiscent of old school (man I am dating myself) internet chat rooms where a group of various strangers could join an open room and talk about whatever subject tickles their fancy, Clubhouse is an unmoderated series of voice chat “club rooms” that anyone can join.
+Reminiscent of internet chat rooms where a group of various strangers could join an open room and talk about whatever subject tickles their fancy, Clubhouse is an unmoderated series of voice chat “club rooms” that anyone can join.

-Sitting at 3 million subscribers as of the beginning of February, the app gained notoriety because it was invite-only and populated by celebrities, influencers, and even tech moguls like Elon Musk and Mark Zuckerberg.
+Sitting at 3 million subscribers as of the beginning of February and 10 million by the end of that month, the app gained notoriety because it was invite-only and populated by celebrities, influencers, and even tech moguls like Elon Musk and Mark Zuckerberg.
 Like a mix between a live podcast, a Reddit board, and talkback radio where all the chats disappear once the conversation is over, this app poses great strides forward in social connectedness but also risks that the creators may not have foreseen.